bigcommerce/catalyst/docs/localization.md

 After you created a language file, add its name to the `i18n.ts` config file.

-For example, if you created a `fr.json` file, include the `fr` when you define the locales:
+For example, if you created a `fr.json` file, include `fr` when you define the locales:

 ```ts
 const locales = ['en', 'fr'] as const;